Auntyji says, ‘Beta horoscope nahin, I call it a horror-scope! Let’s see what we can do’.

 Ankita, you know I love horoscopes – do you know why?
 If anything wrong happens, you have someone to blame.
 In this case – the stars.
 Now you tell me one thing – how many people of your own star sign do you know?
 At least 10?

 How many in your class or college?
 Hundreds maybe?
 So how do you expect that every single person with this star sign will have the exact same luck as you?
-Each of them is going to have rubbish relationships?
+Each of them is going to have rubbish relationships in 2020?
 Do you think yeh ho sakta hai – doubtful no?

 The draw of star signs and other such is huge mainly because they serve as huge distractions.
 Sometimes, when we are in shaky waters, we begin to believe anything that comes our way.
 We grab that one straw, that one buoy which we feel may salvage our sinking ship.

 Lekin this is really just us trying to convince ourselves.
 Beta Ankita, a good relationship is based on great chemistry, some fun, some mutual interests and a lot of trust, care, and consent.

 Sure, read your favourite astrologer – the Sunday newspaper or wherever you get your hands on it – crack a joke or two but don’t get caught up in these activities, nor take them as the final truth.
 They can be all-consuming and rather harming.

 So let’s try something else.
 How about you try to keep all your relationships on an even keel?
 How about you do some introspection learning from you past rishtas and weigh in what worked for you and what didn’t – about yourself.

 So some self-critique too maybe?
 For eg: ‘I was too critical about my partner’s sense of dressing’.
 So this time I will love my partner for who they are.
 Even if their sense of dress is as outrageous as Ranveer Singh – I shall be Deepika!